 Learning to Observe: Apprentices are encouraged to keep a journal or log or recording weather, hours worked, activities, observations, learning goals and questions that arise.
 The farm log is used to guide your check-in with farm mentor and program coordinators.

-One-on-one Support: The YA Staff are here to support you!
+One-on-One Support: The YA Staff are here to support you!
 We will have check-ins with each apprentice and help you develop your learning strategy.
 Phone calls, group chats and emails will be the primary form of communication throughout the season, but your provincial Coordinator will always be available for support.

 Peer-to-Peer Networking: Apprentices will have the opportunity to network with fellow apprentices, local farmers, agricultural professionals and meet other young agrarians.
 Each apprentice is responsible for organizing a farm tour with potluck, and will visit other apprentices’ farms.